JohnTigue/javascripting/src/explorations/funcy_modules/README.md

-## Funcy module
+## Funcy modules

-This is an interface style for modules which leverages JavaScript's features maximally.
-It returns an Object which is a Function, with various properties as well, a function-y (funcy) object is returned by the module upon require() or import.
+This is an interface style for modules which maximally leverages JavaScript's features: when `require()`ed or `import`ed a funcy module returns an Object which is a Function, optionally with various properties defined on the object.
+In other words the module provides a function-y (funcy) object.

 There are a few files in this directory.
-- `funcy-objects.js` simply explores the fundimentals of JavaScript on the topic of Functions versus Objects.
+- `funcy-objects.js` simply explores the fundimentals of JavaScript on the topic of Functions juxtaposed with Objects.
-- `funcy-object-module-interface.js` describes what the Funcy Object interface type's goals are.
-The file is actually a Mocha test script working through the features.
+- `funcy-object-module-interface.js` describes the Funcy Modules interface.
+The file is actually a Mocha test script which works through the features of Funcy Modules.
-- `example-funcy-object-module.js` is an example of the interface type.
-This is actually the module used during testing in `funcy-object-module-interface.js`
+- `example-funcy-object-module.js` is an example of a Funcy Module.
+It is actually the object under test in `funcy-object-module-interface.js`.